Labels

 What we did?

-We learned about various convergences: like technological convergence, textual convergence, etc.
+We began with our genre research.
+We also learned about various convergences: like technological convergence, textual convergence, etc.

 Problems